Here are links to some short and powerful Feldenkrais sessions on my main blog. Enjoy!

 If you would like to get a Feldenkrais session in your inbox every week, check out Easy Feldenkrais.
 The largest online library of Feldenkrais sessions in the word.
 You can stream them online, play on your smartphone or download to your computer.
 Or checkout my Feldenkrais Download store. cheers!

 Below are some thoughts from when I was in grad school on how to reach more people with free Feldenkrais materials

 “What I propose to you is a permanent engagement with those who think they possess what cannot be possessed.
 Time spent arguing with the faithful is, oddly enough, almost never wasted.” – Christopher Hitchens, Letters to a Young Contrarian

-While having some email conversations with Falk Feddersen, the man behind the wonderful Open ATM website, it occurred to me that I had never fully explained the meaning of the free feldenkrais movement, what it means to me personally, and to the work in general.
+While having some email conversations with fellow feldenkrais fans and practitioners, it occurred to me that I had never fully explained the meaning of the free feldenkrais movement, what it means to me personally, and to the work in general.
 Though I have begun giving away some of my work for free: The Feldenkrais Forty, my concept of free has very little to do with money.